JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Corrected freezes on meeting the killer and Gimble while Obfuscated.

 Ocean House:
-+Restored missing Ocean House newspaper and made photos look sepia.
++Restored sun room music, a missing newspaper and made photos sepia.
 +Hid Ocean House killer's axe and increased chance of noticing him.
 +Restored Ocean House sprinkler sequence, some cans and some sounds.
 +Swapped low Dodge book with Defense powerup and restored moon sky.
 +Restored Hellcat and valve sequences and fixed some lantern sparks.
-+Made Edward's theme play only after the Ocean House has been left.
++Made Edward's theme music play once the Ocean House has been left.
 Hid clipping boxes and added a missing door, trailer and bar lamps.
 Added and corrected inspections of containers and steam pipe damage.
 Restored ghost whispers, scenes, laughter and vent breaking sounds.